eltoman/small-challenges/kcsit/README.md

 A
 AHUS58518SDSFWEEA85005

 Expected output for the input above:
 9004A;Lorem ipsum dolor;A85;1000.125547;8524;-1411.1;Lorem ipsum
 000014A;Lorem ipsum dolor;C001;85250.12555;8524;8914.41;Lorem ipsum

-Java code skeleton:

-import java.io.IOException;

-import java.nio.file.Files;

-import java.nio.file.Path;

-import java.util.stream.Stream;

-public class FileProcessor {

-    private final Path source;

-    public FileProcessor(Path source) {

-        this.source = source;

-    }

-    public void process() throws IOException {

-        FileConsumerFactory fileConsumerFactory = new FileConsumerFactory();

-        try (Stream<String> stream = Files.lines(source)) {

-            stream.forEach(line -> {

-                //One option is to add some logic around this part of the code to skip the lines based on the

-                //requirements, but feel free to add the logic wherever you think it the best location

-                FileConsumer fileConsumer = fileConsumerFactory.createFileConsumer(line);

-                fileConsumer.consume(line);

-            });

-        }

-    }

-    static class FileConsumerFactory {

-        FileConsumer createFileConsumer(String line) {

-            //Some logic here to create a valid file consumer.

-            //For this example it only return a Default File Consumer

-            //You don’t need to care about this method.

-            return new DefaultFileConsumer();

-        }

-    }

-    interface FileConsumer {

-        void consume(String line);

-    }

-    static class DefaultFileConsumer implements FileConsumer {a

-        @Override

-        public void consume(String line) {

-            //Some code is done here, but it is not important for this exercise

-        }

-    }

-}

 4. Find a performance issue and implement a fix for it:
       Imagine that the code bellow is facing some performance issues in production.
 You have the task to spot the biggest bottleneck in this code and write a code to fix it.
 Unit tests are not required for this exercise.

-}